MrJonson75/Site-for-photos/readme.md

    - Drag and drop an image or select a file (`.jpg`, `.png`, or `.gif`, up to 5 MB).
    - Optionally add a description.
    - Click "Upload" and wait for the success message with a loading spinner, then be redirected to `/images/`.
-   - Invalid files trigger an error message on the page.
+   - Invalid files trigger an error message on the page, logged in `logs/app.log`.

 2. **Viewing the Gallery**:
    - Go to `/images`.
    - Click a thumbnail to open the image in a modal window; close it by clicking outside or using the close button.
    - Copy the image URL or download the image using the respective buttons.
+Actions are logged in `logs/app.log`.

 ## Limitations

 - Data is stored in memory (`demo_images`) and resets on server restart.
 A database is required for persistent storage.
 - No user authentication or file management (e.g., deletion).
 - Limited file format validation (only `.jpg`, `.png`, `.gif` are supported).
+- Logs are appended without rotation, which may lead to large file sizes over time.

 ## Potential Improvements